measurement-kit/measurement-kit/include/measurement_kit/README.md

 Where `log_level` is one of the log levels described above, and `message` is the log message emitted by Measurement Kit.

-- `"measurement"`: The result of a measurement.
+- `"measurement"`: (object) The result of a measurement.
 The complete JSON is like:

 ```JSON
 {